-- 1. Open the Charms and select Settings > Change PC Settings > Wireless, or press the Windows key + <W> and then type 'Wireless'; in the results, click on Wireless. - 2.
+- 1. Open the Charms and select Settings > Change PC Settings > PC and devices > Bluetooth, or press the Windows key + <W> and then type 'Wireless'; in the results, click on Bluetooth settings. - 2.
 Click the toggle next to Bluetooth to enable/disable it. - 3.
-Then, from the desktop notification area, click the Bluetooth icon, and select Open Settings.
+Your computer will automatically start searching for devices, as well as make itself visible to other devices.